thien/slowpoke/Logs.md

 - fixed mongo printing error
 - initial file commit for heavy load (for testing)
 - There's an issue with printing dates on windows.
 Mean gen time and remaining gen time are absent for some reason.

+## 20/12/2017

+- need to save champion to a file
+- will also need to update the file every generation.